2002 AA29

-' (also written 2002 AA29) is a small near-Earth asteroid that was discovered on January 9, 2002 by the LINEAR (Lincoln Near Earth Asteroid Research) automatic sky survey.
+' is a small near-Earth asteroid that was discovered on January 9, 2002 by the LINEAR (Lincoln Near Earth Asteroid Research) automatic sky survey.
 The diameter of the asteroid is only about 20–100 m.
 It revolves about the Sun on an almost circular orbit very similar to that of the Earth.
 This lies for the most part inside the Earth's orbit, which it crosses near the asteroid's furthest point from the Sun, the aphelion.
 Because of this orbit, the asteroid is classified as Aten type, named after the asteroid 2062 Aten.

 A further characteristic is that its mean orbital period about the Sun is exactly one sidereal year.
 This means that it is locked into a relationship with the Earth, since such an orbit is only stable under particular conditions.
 As yet only a few asteroids of this sort are known, locked into a 1:1 resonance with the Earth.
 The first was 3753 Cruithne, discovered in 1986.

 Asteroids that have a 1:1 orbital resonance with a planet are also called co-orbital objects, because they follow the orbit of the planet.
 The most numerous known co-orbital asteroids are the so-called trojans, which occupy the L4 and L5 Lagrangian points of the relevant planet.
 However, does not belong to these.
 Instead, it follows a so-called horseshoe orbit along the path of the Earth.